 GeneCards Summary for HTR3A Gene

-HTR3A (5-Hydroxytryptamine (Serotonin) Receptor 3A, Ionotropic) is a Protein Coding gene.
-Diseases associated with HTR3A include hypochondriasis and fibromyalgia.
+HTR3A (5-Hydroxytryptamine Receptor 3A) is a Protein Coding gene.
+Diseases associated with HTR3A include Motion Sickness and Serotonin Syndrome.
 Among its related pathways are Serotonergic synapse and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include receptor activity and serotonin receptor activity.
+GO annotations related to this gene include receptor activity and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is HTR3D.

 UniProtKB/Swiss-Prot Summary for HTR3A Gene